 My impression?
 It’s wine.
 It’s red.
 And, uh, it’s made in France.
 Yep, that’s all I could taste at that point in my wine journey.
 What a shame, but that’s reality.
 Now?
 I would so love to go back to that moment and taste that wine again.

 While that wine likely had earned a spot on a prestigious wine list back then, its nuance and appeal were lost on me.
 And, while a Mondavi Cabernet Sauvignon might have been my go-to back then, it wouldn’t likely be the top of my list today.
 My, how times and palates change.
 And thank goodness for that, right?

 Given that lists are subjective, and there are so many good wines in the world, crowning any of them “Best” takes valiant effort and lots of analysis (such a burden, but we’ll sacrifice).

 But after much consideration, and tasting countless bottles, we’ve narrowed down our list.
 Here is the 805 Wine Country’s list of Top 5 Wines in the World.
-PLUS a bonus wine!
+PLUS - we include TWO bonus wines!